sordina/freewill.it/README.md

 To get up and running quickly for local development with a persisted JWK key, use

-> stack run -- -- --database Memory --safeAuth False --jwtKey key.jwk
+> stack run -- -- --database memory:// --safeAuth False --jwtKey key.jwk

 This allows for an in-memory database with no existing users, no requirement for HTTPs, and a persisted key, for resumption of sessions between server restarts.